Sepsis Claims: Medical Negligence Compensation for Sepsis Negligence

 Why choose us?

-Established in Whitefield, Manchester in 1997, we are a leading specialist medical negligence law firm acting for claimants nationwide.
+Established in Whitefield, Manchester in 1997 as a leading specialist medical negligence law firm we act for claimants nationwide.

-Our expert medical negligence solicitors regularly act for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.
+Our expert medical negligence solicitors regularly act across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.

 Call us for free now using the number at the top of the page or complete the online contact form and a member of our team will get back to you.